 Liam Kennedy is a photojournalist and documentary photographer based in Nashville, TN.
 He began his career as a photographer when he joined the United States Navy in 2012 and discovered his passion for photojournalism after documenting the aftermath of Typhoon Haiyan in the Philippines and Hurricanes Maria (Puerto Rico) and Irma (Virgin Islands).

 Kennedy pursued a career in photojournalism after leaving the service in 2020 and since then has documented the tornado that ravaged Mayfield, Kentucky, Black Lives Matter Protests, the water crisis in Jackson, Miss. and most recently the war in Ukraine.
-He has also documented the modern-day biker over the course of the last eight years.
+He has also documented the modern-day biker over the course of the last nine years.

 Using Format